cityflow-project/CityFlow/docs/source/start.rst

 - Reset the simulation (clear all vehicles and set simulation time back to zero)
 - Notice that this does not reset random state, so each simulation after reset may be different.
+- This does not clear old replays, instead, it appends new replays to ``replayLogFile``.